larq/compute-engine/docs/quickstart_android.md

 # Larq Compute Engine: Android Quickstart

-To build Larq Compute Engine (LCE) applications for Android, you must have the [Android NDK](https://developer.android.com/ndk) and [SDK](https://developer.android.com/studio) installed on your system.
+To build Larq Compute Engine (LCE) for Android, you must have the [Android NDK](https://developer.android.com/ndk) and [SDK](https://developer.android.com/studio) installed on your system.
 Below we explain how to install the Android prerequisites in the LCE